gaspsarchive/FrozedSG/README.md

+# YOU ARE VIEWING FrozedSG 4.8 DEPRECATED BRANCH!!

 # FrozedSG 6.0 Leak by gasps

 # Elb1to is an ass-hat and all around dick head so I think this is well deservering.